GeoscienceAustralia/anuga_core/README.rst

 What is AnuGA?
 --------------

-AnuGA (pronounced "AHnooGAH") is open-source software for the simulation of the shallow water equation, in particular it can be used to model tsunamis and floods.
+ANUGA (pronounced "AHnooGAH") is open-source software for the simulation of the shallow water equation, in particular it can be used to model tsunamis and floods.

-AnuGA is a python package with some C extensions (and an optional fortran extension).
-At present AnuGA has not been ported to python 3.
+ANUGA is a python package with some C extensions (and an optional fortran extension).
+At present ANUGA has not been ported to python 3.
 We recommend using python 2.7

 Developed at Geoscience Australia and Mathematical Sciences Institute at the